Capture, filter, and sync image data

 2. Select a suitable ML model

-Click Select model on the ML model service configuration panel, then select an existing model you want to use, or click Add new model to upload your own.
+Click Select model on the ML model service configuration panel, then select an existing model you want to use, or click Upload a new model to upload your own.
 If you’re not sure which model to use, you can use EfficientDet-COCO from the Registry, which can detect people and animals, among other things.

 Train models